 Program Academic Policy

-All Education Studies students must make progress towards their degree.
+Students must make progress towards their degree.
 If a student has the intention of transferring to a different program or department, they are still required to take at least one Education Studies course per semester.
-If the student is in the program and not taking Education Studies courses, they will be placed on probation.
+If the student is in the program and not taking Education Studies courses, they will be placed on Notice of Academic Concern.
 If after the student's third semester, they are not making progress in the Education Studies program, the student will be recommended for dismissal from the Education Studies program.

 Education Studies Internship Course Policy